jvoisin/snuffleupagus/doc/source/config.rst

 For clarity, the presence of the ``allow`` or ``drop`` action is **mandatory**.

+In the logs, the parameters and the return values of function are url-encoded, to accommodate fragile log processors.

 .. warning::

   When you're writing rules, please do keep in mind that **the order matters**.